avaneev/biteopt/README.md

 ### Notes ###

-This strategy was tested on many classic 2-parameter optimization problems and performed well.
-Global problems (with multiple local minima) may not be handled well by this strategy, but in practice this strategy strives to provide the "minimum among minima" nevertheless.
+This strategy was tested on many classic 2-dimensional and 30-dimensional optimization problems and performed well.
+Global problems (with multiple local minima) may not be handled very well by this strategy, but in practice this strategy strives to provide the "minimum among minima" nevertheless.
 Due to its design this strategy may be particularly good at improving an existing sub-optimal local solution.

-Optimization of more complex functions may benefit from increasing of the ValuesPerParam template parameter value to 2, 3 or 4, but this obviously increases the overhead (increase of overhead does not necessarily increase the number of objective function evaluations).

 The FanSize template parameter can be adjusted to increase quality of solutions, especially in high dimensionality problems.
-By default, FanSize is equal to the square of the number of dimensions.
+By default, FanSize is equal to the square of the number of dimensions divided by 2.
 FanSize controls robustness of the strategy at the cost of convergence time.
+However, setting FanSize too high may reduce convergence.

 The minimal and maximal allowed parameter values should be specified in a way to cover a wider value range, in order to reduce boundary effects that may